iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/tokens-and-wallets.md

 the [Shimmer Network](networks.md).
 It is a secure entry point to the Shimmer ecosystem.
 If you are interested in using [Firefly](https://firefly.iota.org/), you can follow this wiki's [Firefly user guide](https://wiki.iota.org/shimmer/use/wallets/firefly/user-guide/).

-## Buying Shimmer

-You can find up-to-date instructions on how to buy `SMR` in the [Buying Shimmer section](https://wiki.iota.org/shimmer/learn/token/buying/) of this wiki.